zeusta/Docs/extensions/Guide By Functions/Magento 1/Store Pickup.md

 <a href="#p1">Show Google map on the store list page.
 Customers can view all searched stores on the map.</a>

-Show Google map on the checkout page.
-Customers can select shipped store by clicking store on the map.
+<a href="#p2">Show Google map on the checkout page.
+Customers can select shipped store by clicking store on the map.</a>

 ### Version 1.4 (upgraded Feb 25th 2011)